by Claire Caldwell

 before reading their soles.
 Our island won't sink

-he'd say every time.
+if it's sailing, he'd say every time.
 I chose to believe him.